-Unlike residential real estate, where commission rates are often fixed, commercial real estate commissions are negotiable.
+Unlike many residential markets, where commission patterns can feel standardized, commercial real estate commissions are typically negotiated deal-by-deal, especially for leasing, complex assets, or transactions involving multiple parties.
 This means you can usually negotiate a better rate with commercial brokers.

 When buying or leasing commercial real estate, consider requesting multiple bids to find the lowest rate, working with a wholesaler, or exploring off-market deals to save on commission.
 Working with a trusted real estate broker will ultimately help you maximize your profits.